fenago/data-science/lab_guides/Lab_10.md

 ===============================

-Now, let\'s have a look at a numerical column and get a good understanding of its content.
-We will use some statistical measures that summarize a variable.
-All of these measures are referred to as descriptive statistics.
-In this lab, we will introduce you to the most popular ones.

 With the `pandas` package, a lot of these measures have been implemented as methods.
 For instance, if we want to know what the